LeeseediT/alx-zero_day/README.md

 My first readme
-I wrot this part on Github
+I wrote this part on Github